f5devcentral/f5-agility-labs-dns/docs/class6/configuration.rst

 Click “No” to close the network discovery prompt.

-Click on the Firefox icon to launch the browser.
+Click on the Firefox icon on the Desktop to launch the browser.
 The default homepage should be set to the BIG-IP Web-UI:  https://10.1.1.8/ - but if not, navigate to this location to get started.
 Let’s login using **admin** for our username and **default** as our password (as seen on the banner):

 .. image:: _images/F5-BIG-IP-Login-Prompt-Window.png
    :width: 7.5in